desforets/glympse-adapter/README.md

 - `joinRequest(requestConfig)`: [RequestConfig docs](https://developer.glympse.com/docs/core/api/reference/cards/requests/post#request),
  Sends a request to join a card, sends `CardsJoinRequestStatus` with result of the API call
 - `removeMember(config)`: Removes a member from a given card.
 Sends `CardRemoveMemberStatus` with result of the API call.
-  - `config.card_id`: Card id to remove a member
+  - `config.cardId`: Card id to remove a member
-  - `config.member_id`: Member id of the member to remove.
+  - `config.memberId`: Member id of the member to remove.
 If no member_id is given, the current user is removed.
+- `request(config)`: Sends location request to a card member or all card members.
+Sends `CardsLocationRequestStatus` with result of the API call.
+  - `config.cardId`: Card id to send request
+  - `config.memberList`: List of member_ids to send requests.
+Not used if scope = "all".

 ### GlympseAdapter.cards.* endpoints (client-mode-only):